indala/Tic-Tac-Toe/README.md

+Challenge your strategic thinking with our Tic Tac Toe game!
+Play against the computer and see if you can outsmart it in this classic game of X's and O's.
+Are you ready to take on the AI and claim victory?

 Tic Tac Toe
 Welcome to Tic Tac Toe!
 This is a simple web-based implementation of the classic paper-and-pencil game, where you can challenge yourself against a computer opponent.